-In order to use the iApp for Microsoft SharePoint, it is helpful to have some information, such as server IP addresses and domain information before you begin.
+In order to use the iApp for WebLogic Server, it is helpful to have some information, such as server IP addresses and domain information before you begin.
 Use the following table for information you may need to complete the template.
-The table includes the information that is helpful to have in advance.
+The table does not contain every question in the template, but rather includes the information that is helpful to have in advance.
 More information on specific template questions can be found on the individual pages.